FG-AI4H/Documentation/Core-Package-(CP)/AWS-Infrastructure.md

 ## Architecture
 ![End2End MVP (1).jpg](/.attachments/End2End%20MVP%20(1)-9cfb57d6-6288-48e4-bbbe-8004451702a8.jpg)

+### Cognito
+Users authenticate using AWS Cognito service.
+They get a JWT token they use to get access to the required services.
+To use Cognito User Pools within your apps please refer to the documentation: [https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-integrate-apps.html](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-integrate-apps.html)

 ### EKS Cluster
 The EKS cluster is running with internet-facing access of the K8S API endpoints now with the EC2 cluster nodes in private subnets.